1,000+ Opportunities

 This includes processing employee tax liabilities for those who have exceeded their tax-exempt limits.
 Educational assistance programs cannot favor highly compensated employees and cannot be provided as a benefit in lieu of compensation. ## Revising this Procedure CCCS reserves the right to change any provision or requirement of this procedure at any time and the change shall become effective immediately.

-Based on current listing details, eligibility includes: Students who attend public institutions in Colorado and have family income of $90,000 or less.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Students who attend public institutions in Colorado and have family income of $90,000 or less.
+Confirm the full requirements in the official notice before applying.